Y0-L0/helm-snoop/docs/ARCHITECTURE.md

   - For objects: is `additionalProperties` false (closed object)?
 Enumerated `properties`?
   - For strings: enum values?
 - Use schema to:
-  - Resolve LiteralSet for enum-driven key selections.
+- Resolve KeySet for enum-driven key selections.
   - Decide if a map’s entries are finite (closed) to mark child keys used under `range`.
   - Validate referenced-but-undefined keys.